 Crazy, right?
 Unimaginable.
 We’re living in a time where what’s normal is being redefined, around the globe, in a space of a few months.
 This is a generation-defining moment - a juncture where we might look back and say “that’s when everything changed.”

-The long-term tremors COVID-19 unleashes into the world are equally as impossible to imagine as the worldwide quarantine was a mere eight weeks ago.
+The long-term tremors COVID-19 unleashes into the world are equally as impossible to imagine as the worldwide quarantine was a mere few months ago.
 They may be dire and frightful or heartening and exalting.
 Likely they’ll be both.
 For sure the outcomes will be profoundly impacted by the people we entrust to lead us through this crisis.

 We’re navigating this unprecedented turbulence from within our individual cocoons while experiencing a media onslaught of contradictory, confusing, and sometimes terrifying information.
 More than ever we need non-partisan leaders we can trust to do what is everyone’s best interest.
 We need people at the forefront of this crisis who can impart honest updates with intelligence, compassion, and wisdom.